tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 simple](https://snarky.ca/unravelling-binary-arithmetic-operations-in-python/)
 because of subclasses.
 This means that there is a lot of code to be executed if `x` and `y` could be any subclasses of `int`.

+[^exact]: The Static Python project sort of has an internal `Exact` type that
+    can be used like `x: Exact[int]` to disallow subclasses, but it's not exposed.

 You don't need to understand or really even read the big blob below.
 You just need to say "ooh" and "aah" and "wow, so many if-statements."